osbuild/osbuild.github.io/docs/on-premises/02-commandline/building-ostree-images.md

 For those interested in all the options, you can read [Anaconda’s documentation](https://anaconda-installer.readthedocs.io/en/latest/index.html).

 The crucial part is on the last line.
 Here, `ostreesetup` command is used to fetch the OSTree commit.
 Now for those wondering about the IP address, this tutorial uses `qemu` to boot the virtual machine and `10.0.2.2` is an address which you can use to reach the host system from the guest: [User Networking](https://wiki.qemu.org/Documentation/Networking#User_Networking_.28SLIRP.29).
+Also consider:

+* the `osname` is a given, based on the underlying OS,
+* the remote name can be any [valid ostree remote name](https://ostreedev.github.io/ostree/man/ostree-remote.html),
+* and the reference is the default coming from the underlying OS, based on the pattern `<os>/<major version>/<architecture>/<product>` (we could have overwritten it as we created our commit, by using the `start-ostree` sub-command and its options).

 ## Setting up an HTTP server